TeamCaterpillar/Cafepillar/README.md

 ### Michelle Lu

 **Audio Sources**
 The button and shuffling sound effects were sourced from [freesound.org](https://freesound.org/search/?q=shuffle+card&f=tag%3A%22shuffling%22), and the background music was sourced from a [youtube video](https://www.youtube.com/watch?v=zhhA3drWwcw&pp=ygUQY2F0ZXJwaWxsYXIgc29uZw%3D%3D) that allowed viewers to use their music for free.
-**Describe the implementation of your audio system.**

-**Document the sound style.**
+Signals are sent every time a button is pressed, and for each scene, there is a script that is listening for the signals and emits the button_pressed sound effect when it reads the signal.
+The background music is autoloaded when the game boots up and loops, ensuring no breakups in the music when switching between the front of house and the kitchen.
+The sound style is meant to be relaxing and reminiscent of a coffee shop, so we chose a comfy bossa-nova track to play in our game.

 ## Gameplay Testing